Topical Authority Explained: How Google Evaluates Content Depth

 Semantic keyword clustering helps organise related queries into clear topic entities, which strengthens topical authority across an entire site.

 Each cluster strengthens the authority of the whole topic.
+For a comparison of tools that automate this process, see Best Keyword Clustering Tools 2026.

 Learn more: The Definitive Guide to SEO Clustering & Topical Authority (2026)